Your cart is currently empty!

-This dog-training article about food motivation (see below) was written almost a year ago, and yet trainers still struggle with clients and others that insist their dogs are not food motivated (or worse – using food for training leads to euthanasia – yikes!)
-But seeing this article pop up on the K9aggression Facebook feed reminds that these myths and beliefs are still being perpetuated.
+This dog-training article about food motivation (see below) was written originally some time ago, and yet trainers still struggle with clients and others that insist their dogs are not food motivated (or worse – using food for training leads to euthanasia – yikes!)

 If you are new to training, you might be confused about who’s opinion to listen to.
 Or maybe you have been taught that training with food is just plain wrong.
-But before you get started, be aware that we all have an unconscious tendency to look for evidence that supports our beliefs and reject evidence that doesn’t.
+But before you get started, be open to the fact that we all have an unconscious tendency to look for evidence that supports our beliefs and reject evidence that doesn’t.

 But it’s pretty safe to agree with the trainer from Paws for Praise, that without nourishment, we die.
 The search for food is hardwired in our brains, just as the pleasure we get from being satiated by food is as well.
 So if you think your dog is not motivated, perhaps click through to her article My Dog Isn’t Food Motivated….Really???????? and see what you think: